 In 2019, Commissioner Altman testified before the U.S. House Energy and Commerce Committee’s Subcommittee on Health to clarify the downfalls of short-term health insurance plans, and noted that over the past two years, the state had suspended the licenses of eight insurance agents/brokers who had misrepresented short-term plans to their clients.

 Which insurers offer short-term plans in Pennsylvania?

-As of mid-2020, there were at least two providers of short-term health insurance in Pennsylvania:
+As of early 2021, there were at least two providers of short-term health insurance in Pennsylvania: